hmrc/api-platform-deskpro/README.md

-# api-platform-deskpro
+# API Platform Deskpro

-This is a placeholder README.md for a new repository
+Service for interfacing with Deskpro Horizon for use by API Platform

 ### License